1. Flux Charts

 TP Condition 1, 2, 3

 Below is an example of three TP conditions being used with 50% of the initial position exiting when TP 1 is triggered, 30% when TP 2 is triggered, and the remaining 20% when TP 3 is triggered.
-The TP triggers for TP 1, 2, and 3 are set to be a Buy Signal Upgrade.
+The TP triggers for TP 1, 2, and 3 are set as a retest of a bullish retracement wave.

 Fixed TP